jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-29/chapter-15.md

-+++
-title=  "Remarks on the Emperors, from Caius Calicula to Antoninus" heading=  "Chapter 15 of The Spirit of the Laws Volume 3" date=  2021-09-30 author=  "Montesquieu" image=  "/covers/spirit.jpg" description=  "The Spirit of the Laws Volume 3" linkb=  "/research/montesquieu/spirit-of-the-laws/book-29/chapter-14" linkbtext=  "Chapter 14" linkf=  "/research/montesquieu/spirit-of-the-laws/book-29/chapter-16" linkftext=  "Chapter 16"
-+++
+---
+heading: "Chapter 15"
+title: "The Emperors From Caius, Calicula, to Antoninus"
+weight: 17
+description: "Some nations chose to preserve their ancient usages and not assist Rome"
+image: "/covers/spirit.jpg"
+author: Montesquieu
+icon: /icons/mont.png
+---

+CALICULA succeeded Tiberius.

+He was said to be the best slave and the worst master.

-CALICULA succeeded Tiberius, and it was said of him, that there never was a better slave, nor a worse master=  and indeed these two circumstances are very consistent; for the same turn of mind which inclines a person to be strongly affected at unlimited power in his sovereign, makes him to be no less in love with it, when he rises to empire himself.
+This is correct because the same turn of mind which inclines a person to be strongly affected at unlimited power in his sovereign, makes him to be no less in love with it, when he rises to empire himself.

-Caligula restored the assemblies of the people, which Tiberius had prohibited; and abolished the arbitrary law and constructions of treason established by that emperor=  from which proceeding we may observe, that the beginnings of a bad reign sometimes resemble the conclusion of a good one; for a wicked prince may, from a principle of contradiction to the motives of his predecessor’s conduct, be spirited to actions which the other performed from a virtuous inducement; and we owe to this very principle a number of good as well as bad regulations.
+Caligula:
+- restored the assemblies of the people, which Tiberius had prohibited.
+- abolished the arbitrary law and constructions of treason established by Tiberius

+The beginnings of a bad reign sometimes resemble the conclusion of a good one.

+A wicked prince may be spirited be virtuous from a principle of contradicting his predecessor’s conduct.

+This very principle leads to many good and bad regulations.

-But what did the Romans gain by these plausible beginnings?
-Caligula annulled the law which constituted the circumstantials of treason; but then he destroyed those who displeased him, by a military severity; and his vengeance, instead of pointing at some particular senators, hung over all their heads, like a sword that threatened them with extermination at one blow.
+What did the Romans gain by these plausible beginnings?

+Caligula annulled the law which constituted the circumstantials of treason.
+But then he destroyed those who displeased him, by a military severity.

+His vengeance, instead of pointing at some particular senators, hung over all their heads, like a sword that threatened them with extermination at one blow.

 This formidable tyranny of the emperors arose from the disposition of the Romans in general; who, as they were suddenly enslaved to an arbitrary government, and were hardly sensible of any interval between dominion and subjection, were not prepared for such a transition by any gentle softenings.

 The fierce and untractable disposition still remained, and the citizens were used in the same manner as they themselves had treated their conquered enemies, and were governed altogether upon the same plan.
 When Sylla made his public entrance into Rome, he was still the Sylla who had done the same in Athens, and he governed with an uniform imperiousness.
 As to us who are natives of France, and have sunk into subjection, by insensible degrees, if we are destitute of laws, we are at least governed by engaging manners.

 The constant view of the combatants of gladiators inspired the Romans with extraordinary fierceness; and it was observable, that Claudius became more disposed [103] to shed blood, by being habituated to those spectacles.
 The example of this emperor, who was naturally of a gentle disposition, and yet degenerated into so much cruelty at last, makes it evident, that the education in those times, was very different from our own.